claudio-dg/final_assignment/README.md

 		put goal coordinates in a global variable if msg contains flag value for "goal canceled" clear the terminal
-			print that goal has been canceled
-			set "canceled" global flag value to 1 else
+			print that goal has been canceled by user set "canceled" global flag value to 1 else
 			reset global flags variables